Q. Who is Voice of the Faithful?

 Q. Does Voice of the Faithful think that trust can be restored between the Catholic laity and its leadership?
 If yes, how?

-A. We expect that American bishops now recognize that they face a new burden of proof.
+A. Trust is .
 No longer can the bishops demand our trust without earning it.
 We want to work with the bishops, but to earn back our trust, they must demonstrate that they deserve that trust.

 The laity must continually review and monitor the performance of bishops.
 VOTF has developed a Bishop Monitoring System that rates how effectively each diocese is meeting publicly stated commitments.
 This system can be adapted for parishes, financial management, pastoral achievements, and engagement with the laity.